The Sleeping Dictionary: Plot

-While at the lake collecting rocks for research, John sees Selima with a baby.
+While at the lake collecting rocks for research, John sees Selima with her baby.
 He believes the child to be his and asks Famous to arrange a meeting with the pair.
-Soon back at the house, Selima walks in, unaware that John is there.
-John begs to see his son and soon Selima walks away not before John can stop them.
+Back at the house, Selima walks in, unaware that John is there.
 Here, John meets his son Mandar for the first time.
 When Belansai hears news that John is spending time with his wife, he sneaks in to try to kill John but only manages to hurt him with a razor.
 The next morning, Henry reveals to John his past about his own 'sleeping dictionary', which resulted in the birth of another child: Selima.
-When Belansai is caught for trying to kill an officer, he is sentenced to be hanged.
-Selima is not happy that Belansai will be killed as he's been a good father to Mandar.
-Not wanting to kill Belansai, a friend of his, John goes through with announcing Belansai's hanging as he had no other option.
-Later that night, Selima tries to break Belansai out, not knowing John is already there.
-When she walks over to the jail cell, she sees John breaking Belansai out and handing him a gun.
-As Belansai escapes, John asks Selima to meet him at the dock so they can escape on the boat.
-Selima tells him he won't come as they'll catch him.
-John turns to Selima and says "Then I'll tell them I'd rather have you than a country... or a language... or a history".
+Belansai is caught and sentenced to be hanged for trying to kill an officer.
+Selima is not happy, as Belansai has been a good father to Mandar.
+Not wanting his friend Belansai to die, John nevertheless goes through with announcing Belansai's hanging, having no other option.
+Later that night, Selima goes to help Belansai escape, not knowing that John is already there, breaking Belansai out and handing him a gun.
+As Belansai hurries off, John turns to Selima, asking to meet him at the dock so they can escape on the boat.
+When Selima expresses fear that he will be caught, he says "Then I'll tell them I'd rather have you than a country... or a language... or a history".
 They embrace as the rain is pouring behind them.

 The next day, since the people of the Longhouse have turned on Selima, she is forced to become the sleeping dictionary for Neville.
 Later Cecilia announces she is pregnant, shocking John.
 That night, Selima bashes Neville on the head, knocking him out, because he has attempted to attack her and force her.
 She grabs the baby and runs from the house, heading for the docks.
-Although John still has plans to be with Selima and their son, he begins writing a note but stops as Cecilia catches him.
+John still has plans to be with Selima and their son, and, as he begins writing a note, is stopped by Cecilia.
 The couple then talk about John's love for Selima and how Cecilia wants John to be happy.
 Aggie is not happy that Cecilia and Henry have allowed both John and Selima to run away together because she never left Henry's sight, fearing he'd go with his sleeping dictionary.
 She encourages Neville to go after them.